It looks like you are using an out of date browser.

 Slave-Free Alliance Conference 2025 unites businesses to end exploitation

-The 2025 Slave-Free Alliance Conference was a packed-out event with guests including top brands and household names such as National Grid, Exiger, Hays, Virgin, CCLA and Barclays.
+The 2025 Slave-Free Alliance Conference was a packed-out event, with guests including top brands and household names such as National Grid, Exiger, Hays, Virgin, CCLA and Barclays.

 Keynote speeches and panel discussions told practical stories of human rights due diligence, covering topics such as worker voice, risk management, stakeholder engagement and just transition.

-Fabian Bonertz, Senior Adviser at the OSCE, gave an opening statement, emphasising that vulnerabilities, such as in law protection, lack of institutional action, and economic inequality, are nowhere more evident than in global supply chains.
+Fabian Bonertz, Senior Adviser at the OSCE, gave an opening statement, emphasising that vulnerabilities, such as inadequate legal protection, a lack of institutional action, and economic inequality, are nowhere more evident than in global supply chains.
 He said: “The multilayered and opaque network of supply chains, with numerous suppliers, intermediaries and subcontractors, exacerbates risks for human trafficking and forced labour along them. […] Consider a simple consumer product – a piece of furniture, a smartphone, or a t-shirt.
 Each may involve dozens of suppliers across several continents.
 At the lower tiers, where oversight is weakest, child labour, forced labour and unsafe conditions frequently occur.
 These are the invisible costs of the products we consume every day.
 Nevertheless, I want to stress again how we should think about trafficking and exploitation not only in terms of some distant occurrence; in our very societies and countries, the rights of people are transgressed, and trafficking is prevalent even in higher tiers of the supply chains, closer to us than we might think.”

 He stated how human security is a key component of a secure, stable and safe context.
 He called for human rights due diligence to be used as a strategic resilience tool, arguing that responsible business conduct is a moral and ethical duty that also contributes to regional security and socio-economic stability.

-Fabian said: “When people, states, business, and civil society partner together and face such arduous challenges with courage and conviction, tackling them seems not a farfetched ideal, but an achievable end.
+Fabian said: “When people, states, businesses, and civil society partner together and face such arduous challenges with courage and conviction, tackling them seems not a farfetched ideal, but an achievable end.
 Each decision, each act of due diligence, each instance of transparency, brings us closer to that ideal.”

 Launching the 2025 UK Modern Slavery Benchmark